-For the most part, the term herb is not definitive.
 It's best not to spend too much time debating what is or is not an herb.
-Basically, an herb is a valued plant if it suits your needs.
 For most herb growers, it comes down to a plant that can be used either for cooking, medicinally or practically, like plants used to make dye or perfume.
 Even then, the list is almost endless.
 Most common garden plants like iris, sunflowers, marigolds, Joe Pye weed and even sweet peppers make it onto someone's list.
-And I'm not sure I could ever consider hops as medicinal, but they too are herbs.
+And whether or not you would consider hops as medicinal, they too are herbs.
 You have to approach the topic of herb gardening with an open mind.

 Herb gardening, like defining the word herb, all comes down to what you want to do with the plants you grow.

 For gardeners in small spaces, an herb garden could be a collection of pots.
 It's romantic to envision a series of small potted herbs on the kitchen windowsill, but in reality, you'll need a good sized plant to really be able to harvest enough herbs to cook with regularly.
-However for the occasional use and for the sheer luxury of having their gorgeous scent nearby, small potted herbs are a delight.
+However, for the occasional use and for the sheer luxury of having their gorgeous scent nearby, small potted herbs are a delight.
 If you have room indoors for larger pots, go for it.

 Since the plants that are considered "herbs" are such a large and varied lot, there are no hard and fast general rules for growing herbs.
 Shade lovers, such as mint and sweet woodruff, prefer moist, woodland-like settings.
 Mediterranean herbs, such as lavender and oregano, thrive in full sun, slightly lean soil and toasty warm temperatures.
-Annual herbs, like basil, chervil, coriander and dill, also prefer full sunshine.
+Annual herbs, like basil, chervil, coriander, and dill, also prefer full sunshine.

-- Lots of Sunshine: It’s the combination of sun and slightly lean soil that seems to cause the oils, and therefore the fragrance and flavor of the herbs, to intensify.
-Herbs grown in a rich soil or given an abundance of food will grow lanky and have less scent and taste.
-However, herbs grown for their flowers should certainly be given plenty of rich soil and water.
+- Lots of Sunshine: It’s the combination of sun and slightly lean soil that seems to cause the essentials oils, and therefore the fragrance and flavor of the herbs, to intensify.
+Find a spot where your herbs will get at least 6 hours a day of full sun.

 - Periodic Trimming and Harvesting, to Keep Them Full: Some gardeners find it very hard to cut any of their plants.
 They don’t cut flowers to bring indoors and don’t even like to prune overgrown plants.
-Hopefully you are growing your herbs to use, so pruning and trimming won’t be a problem.
+Hopefully, you are growing your herbs to use, so pruning and trimming won’t be a problem.
 If you don’t trim and use your herbs, the plants will grow tall and lanky and annual herbs will go to seed quickly.
-Even woody perennial herbs like rosemary, lavender and sage, will grow fuller and have less weak, dead wood if pruned at least once a year.
+Even woody perennial herbs like rosemary, lavender, and sage, will grow fuller and have less weak, dead wood if pruned at least once a year.